Calgary Ring Road

-- In November, 2013, the Government of Alberta and the Tsuu T’ina Nation signed an historic land transfer agreement which paved the way for completion of the future ring road.
-Representatives from the Tsuu T’ina Nation, the Government of Alberta and the federal government are working together to fulfill the agreement.
+- In November 2013, the Government of Alberta and the Tsuut’ina Nation signed an historic land transfer agreement which paved the way for completion of the future ring road.

-- The province is moving forward on the construction of the Southwest Calgary Ring Road using a Design-Build-Finance-Operate or Public Private Partnership (P3) procurement process.
-To date, the province has saved about $2 billion by using P3 contracts to build a total of five segments of the Edmonton and Calgary Ring Roads.
+- The province is moving forward on the construction of the Southwest Calgary Ring Road using a Design-Build-Finance-Operate procurement process.